 Phil has seen God do miraculous and marvelous things in the last 18 years, growing that small church from just a few dozen people to a mega-church of thousands.
 Phil likes to say, "If we can explain it, God didn't do it."
 Only when you attempt the improbable, do you get to see God do the impossible.
 It's this risky faith that Phil believes God honors.
 Phil has recently authored a book entitled, Defeating the Enemy which is a study on the tactics and strategies of Satan as he wars against God's people.
 Phil uses his unique experiences from his career in law enforcement throughout the book, as he believes the same principles used to overcome an enemy we can see are the same principles we use to overcome the enemy we can't see.
 Through surveillance and intelligence gathering, you can learn your opposition's moves.
 That is how you defeat any enemy, by knowing ahead of time what they're going to do.
 Too many believers live in mediocrity and captivity when Jesus said, "I have come that they may have life, and that they may have it more abundantly.”
 In Defeating the Enemy, Phil articulates the strategies of our adversary so the believer can learn to live victoriously and triumphantly.

-Phil and his wife Christa have 3 children, Jake, Makay and Josh.
+Phil and his wife Christa have 3 children, Jake (and his wife Abbi), Makay (and her husband Daniel), and Josh.